 Force memory address constants to be copied into registers before doing arithmetic on them.
-This may produce better code just as '-fforce-mem' may.

 -fomit-frame-pointer

 Don't keep the frame pointer in a register for functions that don't need one.
 This avoids the instructions to save, set up and restore frame pointers; it also makes an extra register available in many functions.
 It also makes debugging impossible on some machines.